zhywanna/pi-GAN_inversion/README.md

 [inversion_on_z.py](https://github.com/zhywanna/GAN-inversion-script/blob/main/optimization_based/inversion_on_z.py) is a simple but efficent script to inverse an image quickly on z latent space.

 4\
 [train_single_image_encoder.py](https://github.com/zhywanna/GAN-inversion-script/blob/main/learning_based/train_single_image_encoder.py) is part of the normal learning based inversion pipeline which used to train a single image encoder.
-This encoder which has the same architecture as discriminator in pi-GAN, can encode an single image or a batch of images into their latent code.
+This encoder has the same architecture with discriminator in pi-GAN which can encode an single image or a batch of images into latent code.